Sheaves of modules on atomic sites and discrete representations of topological groups: Applications to combinatorial categories

 where $D= \Hom_{R} (-, R)$ is the classical duality functor, $\C \module$ and $\C \fdmod$ are the categories of finitely generated $\C$-modules and finite dimensional $\C$-modules respectively.
 We also define the \textit{inverse Nakayama functor} to be

-The following facts have been established in \cite{GLX}: the inwards finite condition guarantees that $\nu$ is well defined (that is, $\nu V$ is finite dimensional); the locally Noetherian condition (LN) guarantees that the category $\C \module$ of finitely generated $\C$-modules is an abelian category, and that $\nu^{-1}$ is well defined (that is, $\nu^{-1} W$ is finitely generated); the locally self-injective condition (LS) implies that $\nu$ is exact.
-Furthermore, $(\nu, \nu^{-1})$ is an adjoint pair, and $\nu \circ \nu^{-1}$ is isomorphic to the identity functor on $\C \fdmod$.
+The following facts have been established in \cite{GLX}: $\nu$ and $\nu^{-1}$ are indeed functors (see \cite[Subsection 2.2]{GLX}); the inwards finite condition guarantees that $\nu V$ is finite dimensional (see \cite[Lemma 2.1]{GLX}); the locally Noetherian condition (LN) guarantees that $\nu^{-1} W$ is finitely generated (see \cite[Lemma 2.2]{GLX}); the locally self-injective condition (LS) implies that $\nu$ is exact (see \cite[Lemma 2.11]{GLX}).
+Furthermore, $(\nu, \nu^{-1})$ is an adjoint pair (see \cite[Lemma 2.4]{GLX}), and $\nu \circ \nu^{-1}$ is isomorphic to the identity functor on $\C \fdmod$ (see \cite[Proposition 3.3]{GLX}).
 Besides, for every $x \in \Ob(\C)$, $P(x)$ is torsion free since every morphism is a monomorphism, so $\ker (\nu)$ contains all finitely generated torsion modules.
 On the other hand, by the third condition (NV) on $\C$-modules, $\ker (\nu)$ only contains torsion modules.
 Therefore, we have the following result:

-\begin{theorem} \cite[Theorem 3.6]{GLX} Let $\C$ be a Type II combinatorial category, and suppose that $\C \Mod$ satisfies conditions (LN), (LS), and (LV).
+\begin{theorem} \cite[Theorem 3.6]{GLX} Suppose that $\C$ is a Type II combinatorial category, $\C \Mod$ satisfies conditions (LN), (LS), and (LV), and let $R$ be a field.
 Then the Nakayama functor induces the following equivalence

 where $\C \module^{\tor}$ is the full subcategory of $\C \module$ of finitely generated torsion modules. \end{theorem}